There are five categories to cover each of the following regions:

 - Murals & Graffiti—this category evaluates the artistic impact of any murals or graffiti that have been incorporated into a design.

 - Small Space—designs that are focused on making the best use of a small space.

 - Sustainability—this category is about interiors that have been designed with sustainability in mind.
 This could include the use of recyclable products and materials harnessing renewable energy sources, efforts to minimise the carbon footprint and other environmental improvements.

 - Visual Identity—celebrating the design of logos, websites, menus, stationery, signage, uniforms, coasters, placemats and any other visual material.

 Category winners will automatically be considered for the following awards:

 - Best Middle East and Africa Restaurant/Bar

 - Best Overall Bar

-These awards will be presented at an innovative and exciting ceremony, attended by the world’s top designers and operators, at a London venue in October 2022 (precise date and location to be confirmed).
+These awards will be presented at an innovative and exciting ceremony, attended by the world's top designers and operators, in Barcelona, Spain on the 31st October 2024.

 Category and overall winners must be present at the awards ceremony in order to receive their trophies (one for the Designer and one for the Operator).
 If for any reason a Designer or Operator cannot attend the awards ceremony, they are still obligated to purchase their awards trophy, which will be shipped to them directly or collected at the ceremony by the other attending party.